You craft the perfect email subject line.

 There are so many influencers out there.

-Regardless, you’re going to need a good email template that you can use when reaching out to influencers in your email list.
+Regardless, you’re going to need a good cold email template that you can use when reaching out to influencers in your email list.

 Here are two templates to get you started.